June 20, 2007

 - There is now a CritterRunner

-- When I ran the critter runner with multiple critters, they devoured
+- When I ran the critter runner with multiple critters, they devoured each

-behavior so that critters don't eat other critters (or rocks).
+that critters don't eat other critters (or rocks).

 - CrabRunner uses bugs as crab prey.
 Bugs aren't critters so they are